Transportation in Pittsburgh: Expressways

 The main highway connecting Pittsburgh to the Pennsylvania Turnpike (I-76) on the east is I-376, known to locals as the "Parkway East."
-It includes the locally-notorious Squirrel Hill interchange, where unusual traffic patterns and the adjoining tunnel often cause traffic congestion.
+It includes the locally notorious Squirrel Hill interchange, where unusual traffic patterns and the adjoining tunnel often cause traffic congestion.
 Several accidents have involved tall trucks getting stuck against the tunnel roof.
 Also part of I-376 is the "Parkway West," which leads from downtown Pittsburgh to the Pittsburgh International Airport's main terminal and leads into the contiguous Airport Parkway and Southern Expressway.
 I-279, known as the "Parkway North," runs north of the city to merge with I-79.
 It connects the city with the North Hills and the Cranberry area.
 There is no "Parkway South".

 I-579, or the "Crosstown Boulevard," is a spur off of I-279 that alleviates downtown and North Shore traffic headed north or south and to events at either the convention center or the PPG Paints Arena.

 North of the city, the Parkway North and a short section of Interstate 579 over the Veterans Bridge have reversible high occupancy vehicle HOV lanes for rush-hour commuting, which require a minimum of two occupants per vehicle for use; no electric/hybrid vehicle "HOV OK" program has yet been made available.
 On August 25, 1995, six people were killed in a head-on collision on the HOV lanes after PennDOT employee William Dean Snyder failed to follow procedures.
-Snyder maintained open the traffic gates for both directions simultaneously.
+Snyder maintained the traffic gates open for both directions simultaneously.